mikprin/pfSense_tools_mikprin/README.md

 # Other material

 Bash script with the similar functionality.
+(Not working fully by the way).

 https://carl.idv.hk/migrate-windows-dhcp-to-pfsense/